putuwistika/Cold_Pool_Hires_GUI/README.md

 ## Acknowledgments

-This program is a Python GUI port of the original work available at [http://people.atmos.ucla.edu/fovell/DTDM/](http://people.atmos.ucla.edu/fovell/DTDM/).
+This program is a Python Graphical User Interface (GUI) port of the original work available at [http://people.atmos.ucla.edu/fovell/DTDM/](http://people.atmos.ucla.edu/fovell/DTDM/).
 The original program was developed by [Robert Fovell].
-The porting to Python and the development of the graphical user interface (GUI) were undertaken as part of a class project for Meteorologi Skala Meso.
+The porting to Python and the development of the GUI were undertaken as part of a class project for Mesoscale Meteorology.

 ![](http://people.atmos.ucla.edu/fovell/DTDM/images/cpool_hires_thp.gif)